Hiking in El Chalten: Everything You Need to Know

 • Patagonia Hostel | This cozy mountain hostel is one of the highest rated hostels in El Chalten.
 It houses a library, restaurant, and bar and both private rooms or shared dorms.
 Check rates & availability.

-Since we were traveling as a family with a baby we needed a cabin to be comfortable.
+Since we were traveling as a family with a baby we needed a cabin (we rented this one) to be comfortable.

 Cabañas El Puesto Sur was the only place that met all of those requirements.
 I really liked it.
 The cabins were simple but comfortable, and I loved enjoying the view of Fitz Roy from our living room with my morning coffee or end-of-the-day wine.